How to Check Vehicle Registration Status in Alberta

 - Credit or debit card

 Once you visit the Goldkey Registry website and provide all the information needed, you will get a digital download of your vehicle registration certificate.
-If you have outstanding fines, you need to pay them first before renewal.
-You can do that through the Goldkey renewal form.
+If you have any fines, you can still finalize your registration on time.
+We’ll send you a secure payment link through the GoldKey renewal form so you can pay them quickly and continue your renewal without delay.

 Here is how to check if your vehicle registration is expired or active.